c0deritter/knight-orm/README.md

 ### Store

-The `store()` method inserts or updates a given object, which can either be an instance of a domain object class or an object representing a database row.
+The `store()` method inserts or updates a given object, which can either be an instance of a domain class or an object representing a database row.
 It will also store every attached relationship objects.

 #### Insert